TkuiTku100/OutfitOracle/README.md

 # OutfitOracle

-OutfitOracle is an innovative project that combines the power of Python and Node.js to provide a comprehensive solution for [briefly describe the purpose or functionality of your project here].
+OutfitOracle is an innovative project that combines the power of Python and Node.js to provide a comprehensive solution for the need to spend few minutes everyday looking in your closet, not knowing what to wear, while also keeping it stylish, and fit to the weather.

+Given the user’s wardrobe, and the weather for the day, the system suggests an outfit.
+With time, the system will learn about the user’s style and preferences and will be able to suggest better outfits.

 ## Prerequisites